Whitesnake: Music

 Beginning with Slide It In, Whitesnake's sound developed more into straightforward hard rock.
-Coverdale later explained that he wanted the band's blues elements to rock more.
-Neil Murray attributed this shift partially to John Kalodner, who began pushing Whitesnake in a heavier, more guitar-based, "American-sounding" direction.
+Murray acknowledged that the band's sound had become "repetitive" and "stale" by 1983.
+Coverdale later expressed his desire for the band's blues elements to "rock more".
+Murray attributed this shift partially to John Kalodner as well, who began pushing Whitesnake in a heavier, more guitar-based, "American-sounding" direction.
 John Sykes also played a pivotal role in Whitesnake's evolution, with Murray remarking how Sykes wanted the band to be more "American style".
+Regardless, music journalist Jerry Ewing described the change as a "natural progression" from the band's previous albums.

 The band's eponymous album saw Whitesnake moving towards a sound Coverdale described as "leaner, meaner and more electrifying".
 This later period of Whitesnake's career has been described by music critics as hard rock, heavy metal, and glam metal.

-Coverdale would later admit that by the late 1980s, Whitesnake had become a "Heavy Metal comic", stating: "If people confuse Whitesnake with Mötley Crüe or any of these things, looking at the pictures [...] you can understand why."
-Musically though, Coverdale has rejected the notion that Whitesnake were ever a heavy metal band.
-Since reforming the band in 2003, Coverdale has attempted to combine elements of Whitesnake's early sound with their later hard rock style on their most recent studio albums.
+Coverdale would later admit that by the late 1980s, Whitesnake had become a "heavy metal comic", stating: "If people confuse Whitesnake with Mötley Crüe or any of these things, looking at the pictures [...] you can understand why."
+Musically though, Coverdale rejected the notion that Whitesnake were ever a heavy metal band.

-However, music critics have noted that Whitesnake's style has remained most consistent with their late 1980s output, with Philip Wilding of Classic Rock, in his review for Flesh & Blood, stating: "Those hoping that the new Whitesnake album record will recall Coverdale's smoky, Lovehunter past should look away now. [...]
+After reforming the band in 2003, Coverdale attempted to combine elements of Whitesnake's early sound with their later hard rock style on their most recent studio albums.
+However, music critics have noted that Whitesnake's style remained most consistent with their late 1980s output, with Philip Wilding of Classic Rock in his review for Flesh & Blood stating: "Those hoping that the new Whitesnake album record will recall Coverdale's smoky, Lovehunter past should look away now. [...]
 Coverdale understood American radio in the 80s, and that might be why he still writes for it."